troyth/RaspiSerial-Tutorial-1/README.md

 #Raspberry Pi Serial Tutorial 1

 This tutorial prints vertical bands to a webpage depending on light levels in a physical space.
-It uses Node.js running on Raspbian Linux on a Raspberry Pi mini-computer to drive an Arduino-compatible microcontroller to connect the inputs from an analog photoresistor.
+It uses Node.js running on Raspbian Linux on a Raspberry Pi (RasPi) mini-computer to drive an Arduino-compatible microcontroller to connect the inputs from an analog photoresistor.

 ##Hardware Dependencies